Business Tools, Management, Marketing

 Experiential marketing

 Data has shown that over 70% of consumers would be more likely to make purchases from a brand that recognized them by name.
-Analytics can provide customer information which assists with personalisation, and this is key to building brand loyalty.
+Analytics can provide customer information which assists with personalization, and this is key to building brand loyalty.
 The iconic jeweler Tiffany and Co. brought a breath of fresh air to the opening of their Covent Garden store, creating a ‘Style Studio’ where they sell more than just their luxury jewels.
 Homeware and accessories have been added to the range, to give the brand a better positioning in the everyday life of their customers, found within the exquisite on brand studio, finished in the company’s classic duck egg blue.
-Further features such as a personalisation station called #MakeItTiffany where customers can get jewellery items engraved.
+Further features such as a personalization station called #MakeItTiffany where customers can get jeweler items engraved.
 The aesthetic of the store also targets the Instagram generation of younger shoppers, and the store is an experience within itself.

-Human elements are the most difficult to replicate online, therefore retail is effectively playing to its own advantage by boosting the presence of personalisation by creating a shopping experience which is tailored to the customer.
+Human elements are the most difficult to replicate online, therefore retail is effectively playing to its own advantage by boosting the presence of personalization by creating a shopping experience which is tailored to the customer.

 Would you like to receive similar articles by email?